 The coming of farming is often called the “Neolithic Revolution”.
 The word “Neolithic” is derived from the Greek for “new” (neo) and “relating to stone” (lithic), and this period is often called the New Stone Age.
 The innovation in stone-making technology which this label implies was that people started polishing stones, rather than just chipping them, as they had done before.
 Why was this so important?
 Because, besides making axes and arrow heads for hunting, they were now making tools for farming, such as scythes and hoes.
 For these, the stones needed polishing, to give them a flat but sharp edge.

-The transition from hunter-gathering to farming is described as a “revolution” because it constituted the crucial breakthrough which made possible all later human advances.
+The transition from hunter-gathering to farming is described as a “revolution” by some historians, because it constituted the crucial breakthrough which made possible all later human advances.
 Moreover, during its course every aspect of peoples’ lives was transformed.
+It was probably the single most important development on world history.

 Before we go any further, it is important to note that the Neolithic Revolution also gave rise to a second kind of economy, based on the raising of domesticated animals (sheep, goats, cattle, pigs, horses and so on).
 This is called pastoralism.
 Some see this as a specialist kind of agriculture, but pastoralism involves a lifestyle so different from that of most farmers that it is dealt with in a separate article [see Early Pastoralists].